 When will Bhutan open its borders to foreigners?

-The Bhutanese government are taking an understandable risk-averse approach to fully re-opening.
+The Bhutanese government is taking an understandable risk-averse approach to fully re-opening.
 Currently, borders are open but you have to quarantine for 14 days as a fully vaccinated traveller which was reduced from 21 days in August 2021.
-We hope international borders will be open without quarantine for the high season, beginning in March 2022.
-Fingers crossed.
+From contact with our in-country partners in Bhutan, we expect borders to be open from May 2022 onwards.

 Is Bhutan on the UK ‘go’ list?